Selective Plating for the Aerospace Industry.

 The SIFCO Process is approved by multiple primes, including Bell, Sikorsky, Boeing and more.

-- TURBINE FRAMES: These components have been plated with 5µm to 15µm (0.0002 in. to 0.0006 in.) thickness of AeroNikl® 250 7280 for pre-braze on a contract basis by SIFCO ASC for over 5 years, providing a quick turnaround time for the customer.
+• TURBINE FRAMES: These components have been plated with 5µm to 15µm (0.0002 in. to 0.0006 in.) thickness of AeroNikl® 250 7280 for pre-braze on a contract basis by SIFCO ASC for over 5 years, providing a quick turnaround time.
 These parts were originally tank plated and required an extensive and time-consuming masking operation.
 The use of selective plating on these parts has eliminated the need for complicated masking and significantly reduced the turnaround time for each part.

 Plating on Titanium

 The SIFCO Process® enables you to selectively plate deposits onto Ti 6-4 and Ti 6-6-2 to improve the surface properties of localized areas on aerospace components for either OEM or repair applications.
-The technology optimizes the adhesion of the deposit to titanium alloys by effective removal of titanium’s passive oxide and micro-roughening to increase surface area.
+The technology optimizes the adhesion of the deposit to titanium alloys by removing titanium’s passive oxide and micro-roughening to increase surface area.

 This micrograph shows a Ti 6-4 Grade 5 base plated with 0.0014″ of nickel, followed by 0.014″ of copper that is capped with 0.0023″ of nickel.
 Selectively plated deposits consistently meet the adhesion requirements of AMS 2451 and ASTM B 571 (bend test method), with no hydrogen embrittlement per GM 3661P.
 Additionally, selectively plated deposits exhibit adhesion in excess of 6000 psi in tensile pull tests.